sass/sass/proposal/color-4-new-spaces.md

 * A *color model* is a mathematical approach to representing colors and their relationships.
 Historically, RGB has been the dominant color model for both computer monitors and web browsers.
-Lately, CIELab and OKLab models have shown significant benefits by providing a more *perceptually uniform* distribution of colors, so that similar mathematical adjustments achieve visually similar results.
+Lately, CIELab and Oklab models have shown significant benefits by providing a more *perceptually uniform* distribution of colors, so that similar mathematical adjustments achieve visually similar results.